iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/02_Symple_Bend.rst

 Tracer Cloning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| Select :menuselection:`Calculation Condition(C) --> Setting(S)` from the menu bar and set it as follows.
+| Select :menuselection:`Calculation Condition --> Setting` from the menu bar and set it as follows.
-| Since other calculation conditions are the same as when calculating [A=10], it is good to copy the project and change only the following parts.
+| Since other Calculation Condition are the same as when calculating [A=10], it is good to copy the project and change only the following parts.

 .. figure:: images/02/GELATO/setting_3_1.png
    :width: 60%